Updated September 7, 2021

 October is National Cybersecurity Awareness Month, so what better opportunity to get your employees up to speed.
 We’ve collected a whole month of cyber security tips for employees.
 One tip every day to engage your staff and improve your cyber security.

 1. Enlist support from the top – Involve senior leaders to help you emphasize the importance of cyber security.
-This could be via a leadership blog, email or (best of all) video message – watching the message delivered directly from the top adds authority and credibility.
+This could be via a leadership blog or video message – watching the message delivered directly from the top adds authority and credibility.

-2. Play the numbers game – Exploit the wow factor of big numbers to grab employee attention.
+2. Use past security breaches as learning examples – Provide examples of real data breaches and other security incidents.
 For example, Information Security spending is forecast to reach $174.5 billion in 2022.
 Or, the average cost of a data breach in the US grew from $3.54 million in 2006 to $8.19 million in 2019 – a 130% increase in 14 years.

 3. Apply visual cues – Use unique branding for cyber security messages so staff immediately identify the nature of the message and act accordingly.
-Consistent colors, message style and a dedicated IS logo all build employee recall when used every time you send a message to staff.
+Color-code based on urgency.
+For example, red = critical (alert of security breach), orange = warning (known phishing activity underway) and green = information (policy or process updates).
+Visual cues build employee recall every time you send a message to staff.

 5. Encourage questions – Invite questions from staff around the process, terminology or any other part of cyber security.
 Fostering a two-way dialogue is important in building bridges between the IS team and employees in the wider organization.
 It also demonstrates your receptivity to their feedback.
 Silence is the enemy.

 7. Share your data classification protocol – Train staff on the importance of information classification in preventing information leakage.
-Gustavo Orozco, SnapComms Information Security Manager, says that by doing this, “data will be more secure, and organizations have more effective barriers against external attackers.
-When data is classified, and shared with employees, it can raise security awareness, preventing data loss and complying with legislation.”
+When data is classified, and shared with employees, it can raise security awareness, preventing data loss and complying with legislation.

 8. Put idle screens to use – Employee computer screens are an opportunity to reinforce your key messages.
 Use corporate screensavers to promote correct online behavior or encourage staff to report suspicious activity.
 You can’t remind staff too often.